smdhen/Human-Resources-Data-Cleaning-and-Analysis-with-Python-and-Power-Bi-For-visualisation-part/README.md

 This project is dedicated to analyzing human resource data for a company.
 The initial phase focuses on data cleaning using Python.

 Once the data is clean , the next phase involves  analysis using Pandas.

 Furthermore, the project incorporates the visualization aspect using [Power Bi](https://learn.microsoft.com/fr-fr/power-bi/).

 ### Data description
 ![Screenshot from 2024-04-09 00-18-25](https://github.com/smdhen/Human-Resources-Data-Cleaning-and-Analysis-with-Python-and-Power-Bi-For-visualisation-part/assets/96498289/dfa23e01-3269-47f5-b065-a2fbb9b32a67)

-termdat :  is termination date it could either be the employees terminated or fired or employee quit.Nat Values means that employees still work.
+termdat :  The termination date in the dataset signifies various employment outcomes, including termination by the employer, voluntary resignation by the employee, or dismissal.
+When the termination date is represented as NaT (Not a Time), it indicates that the employee is currently still employed and has not yet undergone any termination process.

 ### Tools

 1. Python : Data Cleaning
 2. Data Cleaning : [Pandas](https://pandas.pydata.org/docs/user_guide/10min.html#grouping)
-3. Power-bi : Creating Reorts
+3. Power-bi : Creating Reports

 ### Data Cleaning